 Sinonyx jiiashanensis (Zhou et al. 1995; Paleocene, 56 mya; Fig. 1) and, although it sure looks like a mesonychid, it nests with Andrewsarchus as a leptictid within the Tenreccetacea in the large reptile tree.

 adds only 10 steps, despite the distance.
 Shifting Sinonyx over to either one of the sister taxa to Andrewsarchus, adds 6 steps when Andrewsarchus remains.
 Delete Andrewsarchus and Sinonyx does not change nodes.
 So, Sinonyx sure looks like a mesonychid and it was described as a mesonychid, but it nests with the leptictids!

 and, no doubt, has led to the present and traditional confusion mesonychids and hippos have presented for the origin of whales, which we looked at earlier here.
 We have two clade here, leptictids and mesonychids, not just mesonychids.
 Leptictids have been ignored traditionally in discussions of mesonychids and whale origins.

 Wikipedia reports, “Sinonyx’ elongated muzzle and tooth shape are atypical compared to other mesonychids, but are features close to those of the cetaceans.”

-and whales with tenrecs can be assigned, once again, to taxon exclusion in traditional cladograms, something the LRT attempts to minimize with a large gamut taxon list.
+and odontocetes can be assigned, once again, to taxon inclusion in the LRT, which attempts to minimize taxon exclusion with a large gamut taxon list.